The Execution Bots dashboard displays the status and other information of Execution Bots.

 The client version gets upgraded.

 The Bot must be stopped before upgrading the latest version.
-After the completion of the client version upgrade, the client machine must be restarted.
+After the completion of the client version upgrade, the client machine is restarted.

 Add New Bot